seynur/DA-ESS-MitreContent/README.md

 __Note__: Although the app will work without ES Content Update, it is highly recommended since it comes with many correlation rules that have mitre_attack annotations already.

 #### Setup Instructions
 After installation of the application you will be on Setup page.
-Please enter the API Key if you have one or simply hit Save to continue.
+Please enter the API Key and Secret Key if you have a pair or simply hit Save to continue.
 Default view will be the Compliance Dashboard.
 If the matrix is not populated, click on the table to run manually, which will direct you to the Lookup Generation dashboard (searches run automatically on that dashboard).

 __Note__: If using Alert Manager app, you will need to uncheck ```Use Enterprise Security App``` checkbox within __Setup__ view.